Parents of U.S. engineer push for murder verdict in Singapore

 ‘PUBLIC AND TRANSPARENT’

+District Judge Chay Yuen Fatt, a former prosecutor at the Attorney General’s Office, will oversee the inquiry rather than the state coroner, Imran Abdul Hamid.

+District judges “will assist the state coroner on an ad hoc basis if there are cases that will take a long time to be heard”, a court spokeswoman said, adding that the state coroner will oversee other inquiries in May.

-Singapore’s state coroner, Imran Abdul Hamid, has set aside 12 days to review the forensic reports and weigh testimony from the police, experts and other witnesses.
+Authorities have set aside 12 days to review the forensic reports and hear testimony from the police, experts and other witnesses.
 The Todds can testify and ask questions themselves or through their lawyer.

-Imran, a former prosecutor at the Attorney General’s Office, has a reputation for being tough with police if he thinks their work has been sloppy.

 “It will be a public and transparent process,” Shanmugam, who discussed the Todd case with U.S. officials during a visit to Washington in March, told Reuters.

-Note: This story is corrected to show district judge, not state coroner, will oversee inquiry in 14-16th paragraph